jansony1/GscLabBlockchainApp/README.md

 <b>7.
 The application and services have been successfully deployed, and you are now ready to begin the lab!</b>

+Download the [lab handout](https://ibm.biz/Bdru73) to begin the lab.

 # Troubleshooting

 If you receive the error message shown below that the network is over capacity, then the service was not created.